sagangwee/sagangwee.github.io/_posts/2013-12-28-introducing-hyde.md

 (December 2015 - Present)

 * Web application that helps users manage their debts and organize shopping trips by keeping track of expenses and displaying useful purchase statistics
+* Built in a team with two UC Berkeley students
+* Responsible for site layout and implementing core functionality

 <strong>PageRank with Spark</strong> | Python
 (December 2015)